Prime Interest Rate in Canada

 Final Thoughts

 The Canadian economy continues to experience many ups and downs that significantly affect lending.
 When the BoC adjusts its overnight rate, lenders react by changing their policy rates.
-The Bank of Canada aims to keep the economy stable through policies like the introduction of prime rates in 1935 to inflation targets in 1991.
+The Bank of Canada aims to stabilize the economy through similar policies, such as introducing prime rates in 1935 and inflation targets in 1991.

 Don’t let the trajectory of prime rates and inflation keep you from reaching your homeownership goals.
 Contact one of nesto’s mortgage experts to see how you can make your goals a reality.